milofultz/tinybrainfans/wiki/Programming/Unix Tools/crontab.md

 - The crontab file MUST end with a newline[2].
 - If using a script, ensure your script file you want to execute does **not** have an extension[3]. e.g. `./backup` will run but `./backup.sh` won't.
 Add a shebang to your script file, like `#!/bin/zsh` for {{shell}} or `#!/usr/bin/env python3` for {{Python 3|Python}}[4].
+- To ensure your `$PATH` and other aliases are present, preface your commands with `/bin/bash -l -c` (or whatever shell) and encapsulate your command in single quotes. e.g. `./build` turns into `/bin/zsh -l -c './build/'`.

 ## References